1. THE BURJ KHALIFA - ICONIC DUBAI

 Look into the future at the world’s largest man-made marina, Dubai Marina.
 Marvel at some of the world’s tallest apartment buildings as you stroll along Dubai Marina Walk or see it from the water as you set sail from the Dubai Marina Yacht Club.

 Less than 20 minutes driving from the modernist streets of Downtown Dubai, you can experience the marvels of the Arabian Desert, the original tourist attraction of Dubai.
 Take a desert safari Dubai-style with off-roading, quad biking and sandboarding followed by traditional barbeques, henna and camel rides.
 Or just drive out and experience the wonder of the desert on an adventure of your own.
 Those looking for luxury should indulge in a Heritage Dinner Safari.
-Can't get enough in a day?
-Treat yourself to an unforgettable night amid the dunes at the Al Maha Desert Resort & Spa or Bab Al Shams Desert Resort & Spa.

 Al Fahidi Historical Neighbourhood in Bur Dubai is one of the oldest neighbourhoods in the city.
 Best seen walking, this area offers a nostalgic view of a bygone era with traditional wind towers and a maze of winding alleyways.
 You can visit the Sheikh Mohammed Centre for Cultural Understanding (SMCCU) where guests can take part in Arabic classes, heritage tours and guided mosque visits to better appreciate the local culture.
 After exploring, take an atmospheric abra ride to the souks on the other side of the Creek.